 More detailed information about Medicare plans that offer prescription drug coverage is in the "Medicare & You" handbook.
-You'll get a copy of the guide in the mail every year from Medicare.
+You'll get a copy of the guide by U.S. mail yearly from Medicare.
 You may also be contacted directly by Medicare drug plans.